Mayiladuthurai district: Railways

-Electrification: The single-line sections from Villupuram to Cuddalore, Mayiladuthurai to Thanjavur (Main Line), and Mayiladuthurai to Tiruvarur have been electrified, enhancing rail connectivity and efficiency in the region.
+The single-line sections from Villupuram to Cuddalore, Mayiladuthurai to Thanjavur (Main Line), and Mayiladuthurai to Tiruvarur have been electrified, enhancing rail connectivity and efficiency in the region.
 This project was completed in 2021 for 423 crore rupees.

-Renovation of Mayiladuthurai Junction: Under the Amrit Bharat Station Scheme beautification, renovation, and additional infrastructure development works are currently in progress.
-These initiatives are planned to be completed by the end of 2025, ensuring enhanced facilities and improved passenger experiences across the junction.
+The renovation works for Mayiladuthurai Junction under the Amrit Bharat Station Scheme includes beautification, renovation, and additional infrastructure development works are currently in progress.
+These initiatives are planned to be completed by the end of 2026, ensuring enhanced facilities and improved passenger experiences across the junction.